Hyperparathyroidism

 Hyperparathyroidism is an increase in parathyroid hormone (PTH) levels in the blood.
 This occurs from a disorder either within the parathyroid glands (primary hyperparathyroidism) or as response to external stimuli (secondary hyperparathyroidism).
 Symptoms of hyperparathyroidism are caused by inappropriately elevated blood calcium excreted from the bones into the blood stream in response to increased production of parathyroid hormone.
 In healthy people, when blood calcium levels are high, parathyroid hormone levels should be low.
 With long-standing hyperparathyroidism, the most common symptom is kidney stones.
 Other symptoms may include bone pain, weakness, depression, confusion, and increased urination.
 Both primary and secondary may result in osteoporosis (weakening of the bones).

 In 80% of cases, primary hyperparathyroidism is due to a single benign tumor known as a parathyroid adenoma.
 Most of the remainder are due to several of these adenomas.
 Very rarely it may be due to parathyroid cancer.
 Secondary hyperparathyroidism typically occurs due to vitamin D deficiency, chronic kidney disease, or other causes of low blood calcium.
 The diagnosis of primary hyperparathyroidism is made by finding elevated calcium and PTH in the blood.

-Primary hyperparathyroidism may only be cured by removing the adenoma or overactive parathyroid glands.
+Primary hyperparathyroidism may only be cured by removing the adenoma or overactive parathyroid glands, known as parathyroidectoy.
 In asymptomatic patients who present with mildly elevated blood calcium levels, with otherwise normal kidneys, and with normal bone density, monitoring may be all that is required.
 The medication cinacalcet may also be used to decrease PTH levels in those unable to have surgery although it is not a cure.
 In patients with very high blood calcium levels, treatment may include large amounts of intravenous normal saline.
 Low vitamin D should be corrected in those with secondary hyperparathyroidism but low Vitamin D pre-surgery is controversial for those with primary hyperparathyroidism.
 Low vitamin D levels should be corrected post-parathyroidectomy.